nobnak/GPUUniformGrid/README.md

-# Real-time GPU Uniform Grid for Unity
+# Single-pass Uniform Grid for Unity

 A single-pass method of Uniform Grid construction on GPU based on the article [^1].
 This asset is released as a UPM package[^2].